NVIDIA/ais-k8s/tools/state-manager/README.md

 This allows you to delete any specific AIS metadata cluster-wide or any individual metadata file.

-Deletion is only supported when a cluster is **not** online, because these PVCs are configured with `ReadWriteOnce` policy.

 ### Restore

 For `restore` you MUST use a compatible tgz, as created by the backup tool.
 Place this backup file in a restore/ directory before selecting a restore option.

-Restoration is only supported when a cluster is **not** online, because these PVCs are configured with `ReadWriteOnce` policy.

 ---